yanlynnnnn/tp/docs/UserGuide.md

 <br>
 Example :

-You have just stop operation for the day, and you wish to view all the revenues generated for today (29-09-2020).
+You have just stopped operations for the day, and you wish to view all the revenues generated for today (29-09-2020).

 You can follow the steps below to get the list of revenues for the day.